angrezichatterbox/Terminal-Chaos-User-Edition/README.md

 ###  After finishing all the tasks, it's mandatory to make a writeup explaining how you did each part in detail.

-`Some Tasks might have multiple methods of solving .
+`Some Tasks might have multiple methods of solving.
 Any method involving the use of terminal is accepted `